 Following a demand of the Delhi High Court to establish 22 commercial courts in various Districts in Delhi, the APP Government is likely to set up new commercial courts in the Capital for quicker disposal of disputes.According to a report published in The Times of India

 , the matter has been placed before the Delhi cabinet and a decision is awaited.In May this year, a Division Bench of then Chief JusticeRajendra Menon

-The order was passed in a plea seeking a direction to the Delhi Government to make Fast Track Courts a permanent feature.
+had directed the Delhi Government to process its demand to establish 22 commercial courts in Delhi.The order was passed in a plea seeking a direction to the Delhi Government to make Fast Track Courts a permanent feature.

-The petitioner also brought on record letters written by the High Court to the Delhi Government, requesting it to make the FTC scheme a permanent feature by establishing such courts.
+The public interest litigation filed by Parag Chawla through Advocate Sumit Chander had contended that the Delhi Government failed to discharge its constitutional obligation to provide speedy justice by failing to create Fast Track Courts on a permanent basis.The petitioner also brought on record letters written by the High Court to the Delhi Government, requesting it to make the FTC scheme a permanent feature by establishing such courts.
 Subsequently, ad-hoc fast track courts were sanctioned by the Delhi Government on a yearly basis.